Symplectic geometry and spectral properties of classical and quantum coupled angular momenta

 One of the most mathematically interesting and physically relevant finite dimensional integrable systems with two degrees of freedom is produced by coupling two angular momenta in a non trivial fashion, depending on a parameter $t \in [0,1]$ encoding the different non trivial ways in which the coupling can occur.
-To describe the system precisely, let $R_2 > R_1 > 0$ be two positive real numbers, which represent the norms of the two angular momenta; when talking about quantization, we will moreover want $R_1$ and $R_2$ to be half-integers, but for the classical study this assumption is not needed.
+To describe the system precisely, let $R_2 > R_1 > 0$ be two positive real numbers, which represent the norms of the two angular momenta.
 Endow $M = \S^2 \times \S^2$ with the coordinates $(x_1,y_1,z_1,x_2,y_2,z_2)$ and the symplectic form $\omega = -(R_1 \omega_{\S^2} \oplus R_2 \omega_{\S^2}),$ where $\omega_{\S^2}$ is the standard symplectic form on the sphere $\S^2$ (the one giving area $4\pi$).
-The \strong{coupled angular momentum system} is given by the map $F = (J,H)$ where $J$ and $H$ are defined as
+The \strong{coupled angular momenta system} is given by the map $F = (J,H)$ where $J$ and $H$ are defined as